97liki/Mini-project/README.md

 1) To obtain customer review insights, sync your data to Motherduck with the schema: <code>{ "review_text": "string", "stars": "number" }</code> (More schemas support are in the future roadmap).
 We recommend using Airbyte due to its extensive list of sources and seamless data movement. ![image](https://github.com/user-attachments/assets/415aece5-6594-4649-8d84-ec2fa1707988)
 ![image](https://github.com/user-attachments/assets/00bf63f5-952f-491a-9ffd-0241d2e2bfd2)
-2) Visit the Analysr website at (growwithanalysr.web.app) and click on the "Get Started Now" button for onboarding.
+2) Visit the GroSight website at (growwithgrosight.web.app) and click on the "Get Started Now" button for onboarding.
 ![image](https://github.com/user-attachments/assets/95da4b69-29bb-4c88-9433-19865bc72093)
 3) Select your business stack and substack; Groq and queries will use this information to fetch insights.
 ![image](https://github.com/user-attachments/assets/160c95bb-bad3-4c27-b5af-7fe651f2313c)